gwstaben/dea_s2_Landsat/README.md

 Steps to install and set up the conda environment to run the DEA downloading scripts.

-ArcGIS Pro has packaged conda environments which can be used to create new environments.
-Open the python Command prompt – installed as part of ArcGIS Pro and create a new environment by cloning the arcgispro-py3 environment by entering the command below.
+Conda is available in ArcGIS Pro.
+Open the python Command prompt – installed as part of ArcGIS Pro and create a new environment, cloning the arcgispro-py3 environment by entering the command below.

 conda create --clone arcgispro-py3 --name dea